 While finding new weapons is rare, the game does have an interesting crafting system.
 You’ll find scrap throughout Talos 1, combining them by de-constructing objects & structures with special grenades known as ‘Recycle Charges’.
 Scrap can then be turned into weapons and useful items at fabricator stations located within the station.
 Guns appear to be upgradable, which again grants the player freedom to advance in a way that works with their play style.
 I’m sure we’ll get more details on this system over the coming months.

 There’s an eerie vibe within Prey.
 The mystery behind Morgan and Talos 1 leaves many unanswered questions, and players will be able to uncover the answers next year.
 Arkane are creating a game that relies on atmosphere, mystery and clever script writing, and if they manage to pull it off, we could have classic title in our midst.

 While it bears no immediate relationship to the original, Prey looks to give players an immersive sci-fi experience.
 The lonely setting is set to give players a real sense of isolation, and the puzzles Morgan must face to succeed ought to give players a challenge.
 It’s still early days, but Prey seems to be shaping up very nicely indeed.

-Prey will release in 2017 on Xbox One, PS4 and PC.
+Prey will release in Spring 2017 on Xbox One, PS4 and PC.